mozilla/addons-robot/README.md

 A place for bots that interact with various parts of the add-ons infrastructure.

-* install the requirements in requirements.text
+* Install the requirements in `requirements.txt` (`pip install -r requirements.txt`).
-* ensure that the appropriate username and token are in the environment
+* Ensure that the appropriate username and token are in the environment.

+### Todo:

+Improve these docs and outline each bot's purpose.